MEET OUR BOARD-CERTIFIED SPECIALISTS

 As a Co-founder of The COVE, Dr. Stallings has been encouraged to pursue his dream by his supportive family.

-Jacqueline Nobles, DVM, DACVECC
+Jacqueline Nobles, DVM, DACVECC Criticalist

 Dr. Nobles started and expanded two large specialty hospitals in Oklahoma and Florida before joining The COVE team in 2017, where she brings her considerable skills to our emergency and critical care service.
 Her professionalism, kindness, extensive veterinary knowledge and skill-set, and steadfast dedication to patient and client care have impressed pets, their owners, her coworkers, and referring veterinarians alike.

-Colleen Fox, DVM
+Colleen Fox, DVM, CSAVP Dentistry

 Dentistry and Oral Surgery

 Dr. Fox has traveled thousands of miles and devoted countless hours to advance her dental knowledge and skills through continuing education and practice.
 She is a member of the American Veterinary Dental Society and has limited her practice to dentistry as a DVM.
+In 2020, she earned a Certificate of Small Animal Veterinary Practice/Dentistry (CSAVP Dentistry) at the University of Luxembourg in cooperation with the European School for Advanced Veterinary Studies (ESAVS).
+The CSAVP testifies that an intermediary level of theoretical and clinical competence (as defined by the leading European veterinary organizations) has been obtained in a chosen discipline.

 In recognition of her innovative veterinary practice as well as her service to the community, Dr. Fox was honored in 2012 as one of Inside Business magazine’s “Top 40 Under 40 in Hampton Roads.”
 In 2017, she was awarded Inside Business – The Hampton Roads Business Journal’s with a Woman in Business Achievement Award.